 There is also 1km of trench which the archaeologists are debating was either a WWI stop-line or possibly for the WWII training.
 Either way, its great fun to explore now..!

-Recent survey’s have also picked up much earlier evidence of archeology including earth banks and other woodland features that stretch back to pre-medieval times – you can also spot the boundary to the Tudor Deer Park.
+Recent surveys have also picked up much earlier evidence of archaeology including earth banks and other woodland features that stretch back to pre-medieval times – you can also spot the boundary to the Tudor Deer Park.

 There is a file at reception that covers the WWII history in more detail if you are interested.
-Ask Mike to take a look.
+Ask Karina if you can take a look.